jaxxstorm/leebriggs.co.uk/_posts/2022-09-05-authenticating-to-aws-the-right-way.md

 Authentication is the mechanism by which you tell a service _who you are_.
 The most common form of authentication is a username and password, but there are many other ways of providing authentication like [AWS access keys and secret keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 You send your credentials over to a service and it verifies that those credential are correct.
 As an aside here, one of the biggest problems with the internet is that credentials are designed to verify who you are but don't actually verify the person owning the credentials is the person who's supposed to.
 [Multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) is designed to help with this, but there's still lots of room for improvement.

 Authorization is the way the service knows _what you're allowed to do_.
-An AWS IAM is a document that allows you to dictate that once someone or something has authenticated to AWS, this is the actions they're allowed to perform.
+An AWS IAM policy is a document that give you the ability to dictate that once someone or something has authenticated to AWS, this is the actions they're allowed to perform.

 I have a lot of time for AWS authorization via IAM policies because they're extremely verbose and operate on a whitelisting basis, meaning by default you can't really do anything at all.